Simply put, 1950’s Duchess of Idaho is fun.

 “I pondered what she said.
 I was still at the top, but I could see how quickly the bottom could drop out, even when you are still giving your all.
 There had to be a better way to go than this.
 Seeing her made me more aware than ever that someday—maybe sooner than I’d know—there’d be no more ways to get me back in the water.”

-Though she’d enjoy just about five more years as one of MGM’s most profitable and respected stars, things would change rapidly for Esther with the end of the studio system and the move away from lush, technicolor musicals.
+Though she’d enjoy five more years as one of MGM’s most profitable and respected stars, things changed rapidly for Esther with the end of the studio system, and the move away from lush, technicolor musicals.

-As the 1950s drew to a close, Esther Williams would find just about every aspect of her life turned upside down.
-But champion she’d trained to be since learning the butterfly as a brave eight-year-old swimmer, Esther would meet these challenges, and life post-superstardom, head on.
+As the 1950s drew to a close, Esther Williams found just about every aspect of her life turned upside down.
+But, champion she’d trained to be since learning the butterfly as a determined, eight-year-old swimmer, Esther would meet these challenges, and life post-superstardom, head on.